 Coming from working with some of the best makeup artists, it's been really interesting to see their techniques, you know?
 They all moisten their Beautyblender, and the way that they blend is like a whole thing on their own.
 I try and do what Ariel [Tejada] and Patrick [Ta] do—I haven't gotten there yet, but it's like a really light touch and it's, I mean, the number of times that they've used a Beautyblender on my face, I would love to count it.

 Do you have any summer beauty tips?

-I love the Buxom Luminizer.
-I mix that with my foundation, and for summer, it just gives it an overall beautiful glow, and then you can go in after with the highlight for a little extra, but I always love mixing that Luminizer with the foundation just because I think it's perfect—it just adds that little bit of sheen.
+I love the Buxom Luminizer ($28).
+I mix that with my foundation, and for summer, it just gives it an overall beautiful glow, and then you can go in after with the highlight for a little extra, but I always love mixing luminizer with foundation just because I think it's perfect—it just adds that little bit of sheen.
 I also love bright lip colors.
 I love tan, golden, dewy skin for summer and just a light mascara.
-I'm doing a less-is-more [approach] for the summer because especially when it’s hot, you don’t want to have makeup melting all over your face.
+I'm doing a less-is-more [approach] for summer makeup because especially when it’s hot, you don’t want to have makeup melting all over your face.